Member of Parliament for Victoria

 - She also sits on the CRD Regional Water Supply Commission, helping protect our region’s watersheds and ecosystems, and she is a director on the board of the Green Municipal Fund, a federal body that funds innovative projects that dramatically reduce greenhouse gas emissions in communities across Canada.

-- Today, Laurel works hard to make sure people and the environment are at the heart of local decision-making.
-She teaches classes on social change at the University of Victoria.
+- Laurel works hard to make sure people and the environment are at the heart of local decision-making.
 And she works in her community to do everything she can to protect the environment and help people get ahead.